 “It costs,” he says, lifting his wrists again, “but I don’t expect you to meet every need.
-That’s my job, you know.
-That’s why you’ve got the Counselor.”
+That’s my job.
+That’s why you’ve got the counselor.”

 “The—?
 Oh, the Holy Spirit.”
-Something crisp and warm lights up inside me and suddenly I know that the best thing in the world for me to do is finish this physical.
+Suddenly I know that the best thing in the world for me to do is finish this physical.
 It’s the thing that matter to God right now and doing it is a sort of worship.
-I whistle for all my scattered thoughts and focus them right here.

 I close my laptop and stand up.
-“Ok, I need you to—” I hesitate, then pull a gown out of the drawer, “—take off all your close, except your—” Ok, this is a bit awkward. “—boxers.
+“Okay, I need you to—” I hesitate, then pull a gown out of the drawer, “—take off all your clothes, except your boxers.
 You can leave those on, but everything else off, and put this gown on.
 Open in the back works best.”

 I head to my office and start clicking lab orders.
-A head pops into my office, covered with braids.
+A head covered in braids pops into my office.
 Chantelle slips in, then closes the door.